 As the rest of the Eco-Drive series, the Caliber E764 movement incorporates a secondary battery, which is recharged using a tiny, seamless photovoltaic cell, which is hidden behind the dial.

-If you are not a nocturnal creature and will periodically subject the watch to sun light, it will tick virtually forever or, at least, until the movement breaks down or the battery becomes non-operational due to natural wear.
+If you are not a nocturnal creature and will periodically subject the dial to sunlight, it will tick virtually forever or, at least, until the movement breaks down or the battery becomes non-operational due to natural wear.

 The watch is available now at a price of about $800 USD.

 Citizen Eco-Drive Signature Perpetual Calendar (ref.
-BL1258-53L) 300m diving wrist watch specification
+BL1258-53L) specification

 Price: Around $800